flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   viscosity = a*compound_average + b*h2o_molecules + c*heat_capacity + d
   ```

   I have done this in my own code.
 I have worked on code and been lazy with naming.
 I came back to my code later and found I had to rewrite everything because I couldn't understand what I did before.
 This will take practice but it behooves you to write your variable names (and the rest of your code for that matter) descriptively to avoid issues like the one above.

 - **Help your reader understand the code without comments**

   Ideally, you want to write code that can be read easily and makes readily apparent what the code does without needing comments explaining it.
 I do not want to diminish the importance of comments in code but writing easily understandable code is better than commenting.
 Up to now, what your code does should be obvious to anyone that can read Python without needing any comments.
-However, as we go through the next several exercises think of ways you could name your variables so your code is more clear.
+However as we go through the next several exercises, think of ways you could name your variables so your code is more clear.

 Any good programmer knows that **the majority of the time spent coding is actually spent reading and not writing**.
-Python makes it easy for you to write readable code and the first step is write good variable names.
+Python makes it easy for you to write readable code and the first step of writing readable code is to use good variable names.

 ## Hone Your Skills